The applicants are required to meet the program's eligibility requirements and show the intention of settling in the province.

 Paper-based processes take much longer than online-based processes through express entry programs.
 While the average processing time for a permanent residence application submitted through Express Entry is 6 months, a paper application is processed in 18 months on average.

-After getting a provincial nomination certificate, Express entry candidates are awarded 600 CRS points to their profile, ensuring an ITA in the next rounds of invitation.
+After getting a provincial nomination certificate, Express entry candidates are awarded 600 CRS points to their profile, ensuring an ITA in the next rounds of invitations.

 Application processing time for a PNP depends on whether you have applied through express entry linked streams or non-express entry linked streams.